 Developmental Delay (ages 3-9) A child becomes eligible for this area of disability on his/her third birthday if there is a significant delay in one or more of the following areas: 1.
-Adaptive development,
+Adaptive development, accommodated in special education programs solely for children with hearing or visual impairments.
+Emotional Disability means a disability characterized by behavioral or emotional responses so different from appropriate age, cultural, environmental, or ethnic norms that the educational performance is adversely affected.
+Characteristics must be exhibited over a long period of time and to a marked degree that adversely affects educational performance.

-2. Cognitive development, 3.
+Cognitive development, 3.
 Communication development, 4.
-Social or emotional development, and/or 5.
-Physical development: and if the child needs special education services.
+Social or emotional development, and/or Physical development; and if the child needs special education services.